gregor-autischer/ESPHome-Transit-Epaper/README.md

   password: "YourWiFiPassword"  # Replace with your actual WiFi password
 ```

-**Security Note**: Never commit your actual WiFi credentials to version control.
-Consider using environment variables or ESPHome secrets for sensitive data.

 ### Home Assistant Integration

 #### 🚌 Live Transit Data for Steiermark, Austria